How to do great cabinet, braces and stuffing

 Stuffing

-As we’re already tuned near a Bessel alignment, stuffing in the middle would reduce port efficiency and compromise bass extension — something we want to avoid.
+Since we’re already tuned near a Bessel alignment, any stuffing placed in the path between the woofer and the port introduces resistive losses that reduce port efficiency, shift alignment and, more importantly, compromise bass extension (reducing port SPL) — something we want to avoid.

 For side-wall damping, the best material is 20 mm (1 inch) waste fiber insulation used in automotive applications: